S-35

 Plain Language

-Employees may not be penalized for exercising their rights under this chapter.
-Employer retaliation against employees who complain, assist investigations, or testify is independently unlawful and subject to civil citation under section 27C.
-Employees subjected to adverse employment actions based on prohibited conduct may file civil actions against the employer and individual officers (president, treasurer, responsible managers), recovering restitution, consequential damages, double liquidated damages, interest, attorney fees, and potentially punitive damages.
-This section establishes the enforcement mechanism rather than creating a standalone compliance obligation.
+This section creates the enforcement framework for the entire chapter.
+Employees may not be penalized for exercising rights under the chapter or for cooperating with government investigations.
+An individual subjected to an adverse employment action based on prohibited conduct may file a civil action against the employer and its officers individually.
+Remedies include restitution, consequential damages, double liquidated damages, pre/post-judgment interest, attorneys' fees, costs, and potentially punitive damages.
+This is a remedial provision — it creates no independent compliance obligation.

 Statutory Text